 Fasting plasma glucose of greater than or equal to 126 mg/dL

-Casual plasma glucose (taken at any time of the day) of greater than or equal to 200 mg/dL with the symptoms of diabetes
+Casual plasma glucose (taken at any time of the day) of greater than or equal to 200 mg/dL with the symptoms of hyperglycemia or hyperglycemic crisis

 Oral glucose tolerance test (OGTT) value of greater than or equal to 200 mg/dL.
-The OGTT is obtained 2 hours after a drink containing glucose has been consumed, which occurs after fasting for at least 8 hours.
+The OGTT is obtained 2 hours after a drink containing glucose has been consumed.
+This happens after fasting for at least 8 hours.